Panzerschrek/U-00DC-Sprache-site/_posts/2024-10-28-second-order-inner-references.md

 After this change some code is now possible, what wasn't possible before.

-It's now fine to use iterator-based iteration for `vector` for an element type with references inside.
+It's now fine to use iterator-based iteration for `vector` for a element types with references inside.
-The same is for `optional` container - it's possible to create `optional_ref` for it, even if its element type contains references inside.
+The same is for the `optional` container - it's possible to create `optional_ref` for it, even if its element type contains references inside.

-Lambdas are now sometimes easy to use.
+Lambdas are now sometimes easier to use.
 For example, in a couple of places in Compiler1 I needed to specify captured in lambdas variables one-by-one - in order to specify capturing by reference for some variables, and capturing by value of variables with reference inside.
 Now this isn't necessary - I can just specify capturing all by reference (`[&]`).

 Before:
 ```
 lambda[synt_args, &names_scope, &args, &src_loc]( CodeBuilder &mut self, FunctionContext &mut function_context )
+{
+    // ...
+}
 ```
 After:
 ```
 lambda[&]( CodeBuilder &mut self, FunctionContext &mut function_context )
+{
+    // ...
+}
 ```

 Some code is though still impossible.